mkewish/AVLTree/README.md

 - sort

 in the test file and arranged by the number of calls, total time, and average time for each.
+The height of the tree will also be displayed at the end.

 **Note:** Must have CMake installed.